linuxserver/docker-znc/README.md

 **Parameters**

 * `-p 6501` - the port(s)
-* `-v /etc/localtime` for timesync - *optional*
 * `-v /config` -
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e TZ` for timezone EG. Europe/London

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it znc /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it znc /bin/bash`.

 * To monitor the logs of the container in realtime `docker logs -f znc`.